st-one-io/node-red-contrib-focas/README.md

 # node-red-contrib-focas

 Node-RED node designed for reading data from a Fanuc CNC.

-It was created by [ST-One](https://st-one.io).
+This node was designed by [ST-One](https://st-one.io).
+It depends on the `node-focas` library that is currently only available bundled on the [ST-One hardware](https://st-one.io/st-one).

 The list below contains all functions currently supported by the node.
 - **System Info:** Reads status information of CNC